-I was lucky enough to receive an Original Fuzz strap as a gift this year, and I’m absolutely delighted with it.
+I was lucky enough to receive an Original Fuzz guitar strap as a gift this year, and I’m absolutely delighted with it.
 Firstly, they look great – somewhat reminiscent of the woven straps produced by Gibson, and other companies in the 1970s.
 Mine is called Rust Stripes, but there are a lot of cool designs to chose from – with names like Kurt Vile, Doug Martsch, Duane Eddy, Cusco and Dick Dale.
-I play a lot of vintage guitars from the 60s and 70s and these straps suit my guitars perfectly.
+I play a lot of older instruments from the 60s and 70s and these straps suit my vintage guitars perfectly.

 But better still is the fact that they are so well made, of high quality materials, and each one is unique.
 The patterned side is actually hand-woven in Peru, under fair-trade conditions – “Each strap is as unique as the artisan that crafted it.”